To Spy Or Not To Spy – Respecting Your Teen’s Space Is Dire For Your Relationship

 It’s my opinion that this type of parental thinking promotes mediocrity.
 If kids go through life getting trophies for not winning, or are unable to be on court at school, or if there are no longer awards because it may cause hurt feelings – what does that do to our society?
 It makes people feel like there’s no sense in trying.
 If there’s no incentive for going the extra mile at school to be kind, get good grades, belong to clubs, be respectful towards adults, who’s to say it doesn’t send kids in the opposite direction?
 If there’s nothing to try for, what’s the point?

 Even as adults we like to have a carrot to work towards in addition to feeling a sense of accomplishment.
 If we work hard, we get a raise or a good bonus.
 If we sell enough widgets, we get that promotion.
-If we save up enough money with self discipline we can take that lavish vacation.
-If we meditate regularly, we teach ourselves how to manage stress better, if we train for a race, we can fundraise and give to a charity.
+If we save up enough money we can take that lavish vacation.
+If we meditate regularly, we teach ourselves how to manage stress better.
+If we train for a race, we can fundraise and give to a charity.
 The examples are endless; adults like to feel like they’re doing something good for their family, inner circle, or community as a form of personal fulfillment.

 So let the kids have fun.
 Trust them before locking them inside of schools.
 Give them incentives and opportunities to win trophies or awards for being exceptional at something.
 Allow them to stand before their peers and wear a crown for 5 minutes in the name of being a good human.
 Clap for them at a basketball game!
 Give them real life experiences to look forward to instead of driving them further into a sub-par digital one.